2025 shootings of Minnesota legislators: Events

-According to the federal indictment, Boelter arrived at the Hortman residence at about 3:30 a.m, still impersonating a police officer and wearing a silicone face mask and wig.
+Boelter arrived at the Hortman residence at about 3:30 a.m, still impersonating a police officer and wearing a silicone face mask and wig.
 He knocked on the door and told Mark Hortman, who answered, that he was performing a welfare check, shining a flashlight in Hortman's eyes.
 Two Brooklyn Park police officers, alerted by their colleagues in Champlin to the shooting, went to check on the Hortmans.
 They arrived at the Hortman home at 3:35 a.m. and saw what appeared to be a police vehicle in the driveway.
 Brooklyn Park chief of police Mark Bruley said the vehicle "looked exactly like an SUV squad car".

-As the officers arrived at the Hortman residence, they witnessed a person wearing a realistic silicone mask (an old man disguise), a full police uniform (including body armor), a badge, and standard police gear.
-According to the federal indictment, the attacker (alleged to be Boelter) drew his gun and shot at Mark Hortman and the officers, and they returned fire.
-The attacker "charged forward" into the house.
-Security camera footage indicated that the attacker then shot Melissa Hortman as she attempted to flee upstairs.
+As the officers approached the Hortman residence, they saw Boelter, wearing a realistic silicone mask (an old man disguise), a full police uniform (including body armor), a badge, and standard police gear.
+Boelter then drew his gun and shot at Mark Hortman and the officers, who returned fire.
+Boelter then "charged forward" into the house.
+Security camera footage indicated that he then proceeded to shoot Melissa Hortman as she attempted to flee upstairs.
 The police moved Mark from the threshold of the home and he was pronounced dead shortly thereafter.
-A drone was then used to enter the residence, where Melissa Hortman's body was found.
+A drone was used to enter the residence, where Melissa Hortman's body was found.
 More officers were called to the scene, surrounding the house, and a SWAT team arrived.
-The attacker escaped on foot after exchanging gunfire with the police.
-Officers did not enter the house until 4:38 a.m., over an hour later, in a departure from the department's policy on confronting active shooters.
+Boelter escaped on foot.
+Officers did not enter the house until 4:38 a.m., over an hour later, against the department's policy on confronting active shooters.